Inverse problem for parameters identification in a modified SIRD epidemic model using ensemble neural networks: The Data and the Neural Networks

-One look at the data concludes that the reporting during the weekends is significantly different from the reports during the weekdays.
+We found a statistically significant difference between the averages of the reported cases according to the day of the week ($p < 0.05$).
 However, by law, the methodology of reporting from the health centers allows reporting cases within an interval of two weeks.
 In order to mitigate the above deficiencies, we replaced the data at time $t$ with the average of the data during the previous two weeks preceding time $t$.
 We present in Figure~\ref{i:2} the data before and after the cleaning.